OwainWilliams/multipleDatePicker/README.md

 ## Installation

-Either log in to the backoffice of Umbraco and search the package library or you can now install this via nuget.
+Either log in to the backoffice of Umbraco and search the package library for 'Multiple Date Picker for Umbraco 8' or you can now install this via nuget.

 `Install-Package oc.MultipleDatePicker`

 ## Usage